 - Will you offer a free trial?
 A lot of SaaS platforms let customers try the platform out – either providing full functionality for a limited time or a long-term plan with reduced features – also known as freemium.
 This is in the hope that customers will like the platform so much, that they’ll pay for it in the future.
 Conversion rates vary from business-to-business, but freemium platforms typically convert between 2% and 4% of their customers.

 3. Choose the right cloud services provider

 As your SaaS application relies on cloud technology, you need to use a reliable cloud services provider.
-Think of this provider as the foundation you’ll build your SaaS house on.
+Think of this provider as the foundation you’ll build your SaaS house.

-In summary: Want to launch SaaS application development process?
+In summary: Want to launch the SaaS application development process?
 Get planning!